aiman-nauman/aiman-nauman.github.io/_projects/5_project.md

 ---
 layout: page
-title: project 5
+title: network with all-or-none copying
-description: a project with a background image
+description: mini-project for the Networks at Oxford
 img: assets/img/1.jpg
 importance: 3
-category: fun
+category: other
 ---

 Every project has a beautiful feature showcase page.